fbpx

 Simply go to interactivebrokers.com and click on “open account”.
 I recommend filling out your application on a computer, some have had trouble with the account application when using a mobile device.
 Brace yourself for a long and detailed application.

 To keep your account secure, IBKR requires you to use 2-factor authentication to access your account.
 This will be set up as part of the process of opening your account.
 Download their mobile app from the app store so you are ready to set this up when prompted.
-For those who don’t wish to use their app, you can elect to receive text messages instead – this does work with Israeli phone numbers.

 What type of account should I open?